albfan/scapy-gui-ipv6/README.txt

 You can simply download the current version from here: http://code.google.com/p/scapy-gui-ipv6/downloads/list

-Unzip and run the included Python script.
+Unzip and run the included Python 'gui.py' script as root or using SUDO.

 PREREQUISITES